Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 - The `ChatKitUserSession` model tracks who is currently logged in
 - The `ChatKitThread` model stores persistent thread-to-user mappings
 - User data is merged into the message text before sending to the AI, so the AI has context
+- **Removed Code:** The `request.user` fallback has been removed from the implementation because ChatKit doesn't send cookies, so `request.user` won't be authenticated in ChatKit requests.
+The database-backed approach (ChatKitThread + ChatKitUserSession) is sufficient.

 ### Step 4: Add ChatKit Endpoint (`views.py`)